JuicyPasta/reddit-snooper/README.md

             password: 'reddit password',
             app_id: 'reddit api app id',
             api_secret: 'reddit api secret',
-            user_agent: 'OPTIONAL user agent for your bot' })
+            user_agent: 'OPTIONAL user agent for your bot',

+            automatic_retries: true, // automatically handles condition when reddit says 'you are doing this too much'
+            api_requests_per_minuite: 60 // api requests will be spread out in order to play nicely with Reddit })
 ```